-6. Board Policies
+8. Board Policies

-- 1. The Board may, from time to time, give ongoing directions to the Chief Executive through written policies ('Board Policies'). - 2.
-If the Board adopts Board Policies, it may delegate initial consideration and ongoing management of any policy to any of its Committees.
+- 1. The Board may, from time to time, give ongoing directions to the Chief Executive through written policies ('Board Policies'). - If the Board adopts Board Policies, it may delegate initial consideration and ongoing management of any policy to any of its Committees.
 Ultimate approval of any Board Policy remains a matter reserved to the Board. - 3.
-The Chief Executive must ensure the maintenance of a register of Board Policies and any operational policies instituted to implemented Board Policies. - 4.
-Any Board Policy that is not remade or amended within any continuous five-year period is deemed to have been repealed.
+The Chief Executive must ensure the maintenance of a register of Board Policies and any operational policies instituted to implemented Board Policies.

-7. Assessment of Performance
+9. Assessment of Performance

-- The performance of individual Directors must be regularly assessed by the Chair or his or her delegate.
-The Deputy Chair, who will solicit feedback from other Directors, must regularly assess the performance of the Chair. - 2.
-The Board must formally assess its own performance at least every two years, with such review being conducted externally at least every four years. - 3.
+1. The performance of individual Directors must be regularly assessed by the Chair or his or hertheir delegate.
+The Deputy Chair, who will solicit feedback from other Directors, must regularly assess the performance of the Chair.

+- 2. The Board must formally assess its own performance at least every two years, with such review being conducted externally at least every four years. - 3.
 In both cases, performance must be assessed against the roles and responsibilities outlined in this Board Charter.
 Assessments must include reflection of development needs and matters for improvement for the coming period.

-8. Board Committees
+10. Board Committees